whz1076140740/Intro-NLP---Final-Project--Booking-Reviews-Sentiment-Analysis/README.md

  #### tokenizer + tf-idf, analysis on tf-idf

- Below is not implemented yet:
- ### 5. Dimensionality Reduction
+ ### 5. Dimensionality Reduction ---- not implemented yet:
  #### After Reduction, Analysis on the group/topics appeared